-(iii) HDFC Limited (balance as at March 31, 2022: ₹8,274.85 million) Nature of Loan Security Terms of repayment Lease rent discounting The term loan is 1.
-Principal repayment: Upon completion of 60 months from secured by charge Interest @ LRD-PLR less the first drawdown date, the LRD facility shall be repaid spread (Term: 12 Year) on immovable assets in 84 monthly instalments (overall tenure - 144 months) comprising of principal repayment and interest payment at (including buildings), Lease rent discounting the applicable interest rate. bank accounts, Interest @ LRD-PLR less insurance policies, 2.
-Principal repayment: Upon completion of 60 months from spread (Term: ~12 Year) receivables, underlying the first drawdown date, the LRD facility shall be repaid land for which rights in 71 monthly instalments(overall tenure - 144 months) Lease rent discounting owned by the Company comprising of principal repayment and interest payment at Interest @ LRD-PLR less and demand promissory the applicable interest rate. spread (Term: ~12 Year)" note in favour of the lender.
-Further term 3.
-Principal repayment: Upon completion of 125 months from loan is secured by the first drawdown date, the LOC facility shall be repaid pledge, to be created in 14 monthly instalments (overall tenure - 144 months) on shares of the Festus comprising of fixed principal repayment and interest constituting 51% of the payment at the applicable interest rate. issued and outstanding Interest payment: At the applicable rate of interest on equity share capital. the outstanding Principal of facility will be paid monthly on each interest payment date of the facility from the date of first disbursement till commencement of monthly instalments.
+(iii) HDFC Limited (balance as at March 31, 2022 : ₹8,274.85 million)

+Nature of Loan Security Terms of repayment Lease rent discounting Interest @ LRD-PLR less spread (Term : 12 Year) Lease rent discounting The term loan is secured by charge on immovable assets (including buildings), bank accounts, 1.
+Principal repayment: Upon completion of 60 months from the first drawdown date, the LRD facility shall be repaid in 84 monthly instalments (overall tenure - 144 months) comprising of principal repayment and interest payment at the applicable interest rate.
+Interest @ LRD-PLR less spread (Term : ~12 Year) insurance policies, receivables, underlying land for which rights 2.
+Principal repayment: Upon completion of 60 months from the first drawdown date, the LRD facility shall be repaid in 71 monthly instalments(overall tenure - 144 months) Lease rent discounting Interest @ LRD-PLR less spread (Term : ~12 Year)" owned by the Company and demand promissory note in favour of the lender.
+Further term loan is secured by pledge, to be created on shares of the Festus constituting 51% of the issued and outstanding comprising of principal repayment and interest payment at the applicable interest rate.
+3. Principal repayment: Upon completion of 125 months from the first drawdown date, the LOC facility shall be repaid in 14 monthly instalments (overall tenure - 144 months) comprising of fixed principal repayment and interest payment at the applicable interest rate. equity share capital.
+Interest payment: At the applicable rate of interest on the outstanding Principal of facility will be paid monthly on each interest payment date of the facility from the date of first disbursement till commencement of monthly instalments.